Day 1 – Benoa, Bali, Indonesia

 Day 10 – Simeulue Islands, Sumatra, Indonesia

 Silver Discoverer will be at anchor today in the Simeulue Islands, a group of 57 islands.
 More than 80,000 inhabitants live in the islands (the largest, Big Simeulue, being 100 kms long) and make a living largely from farming and fishing.
 The islands are covered in forest, have beaches, caves, two lakes and even a waterfall.
 The inhabitants live a traditional lifestyle and the local culture is still important.
 The Simeulue Islands are known for black magic, practiced by dukun –shaman or healers that can cause damage and heal.
-Cultural events include performances of nandong (poetry singing) and debus, or traditional dancing.
-Magic is performed on stage in which the performers use sharp objects to cut or stab themselves without getting hurt.
 The islands are also famous for their dragon boat teams.

 Day 11 – Pulau We and Banda Aceh, Indonesia

 After the tsunami certain cultural traits which formerly were only allowed to be performed by men were taught to women as well, among them special dances.
 One of the dances popularly practiced in Aceh province is the Saman.
 Dancers sit in a row and perform elaborative movements with their hands, heads and torsos, and the choreography includes clapping and hitting the body with the hands, resulting in percussive sounds that add to the performance.
 These movements symbolize the daily lives of the Gayo people and their natural environment.
 The Saman is performed to celebrate national and religious holidays, cementing relationships between village groups.
-We hope to see a presentation with male Sufi dancers in colorful costumes dancing just for us.
+We hope to see a presentation.

 Day 12 – At Sea and Belawan (for Gunung Leuser NP), Indonesia